maiertech/website/.github/ISSUE_TEMPLATE/short-post.md

 ---
-name: 'Post (M)'
+name: Short post
-about: Template for a medium post (500 words)
+about: Template for a short post (500 words)
 title: '<Replace with working title>'
 labels: content
 assignees: ''
 ---

 - [ ] Draft post (500 words).
-- [ ] Iterate with the Hemingway app until it reads nicely.
+- [ ] Edit with post with Grammarly.
 - [ ] Write SEO description.
+- [ ] Edit description with Grammarly.
 - [ ] Finalize title and slug.
-- [ ] Let post marinate overnight.